PUBLICITY POLICIES FOR STUDENTS AND STUDENT ORGANIZATIONS

 Posting During ASWU Elections

-While candidates and students advocating for or against an election issue do not need to abide by the standard Housing and Community Life posting policy restrictions, they do need to abide by guidelines established by the Elections Board and the following policies.
+While candidates and students advocating for or against an election issue do not need to abide by the standard Housing posting policy restrictions, they do need to abide by guidelines established by the Elections Board and the following policies.

 Campaign materials may not be posted on any doors.
 Doors are entrances and exits.
 Also, the number of posters needs to be kept to a reasonable level for the same fire safety reasons.
 Three posters per candidate or issue in a particular area (lounge, hallway, etc.) is reasonable.